AutoCookies/one_kind_word/README.md

 # V0.1.0-Beta
-Authentication function such as: Login, Lgout, Register account.
+<p>Authentication function such as: Login, Lgout, Register account.<p>
-Basic function: Create a message, get a random message from an account.
+<p>Basic function: Create a message, get a random message from an account.<p>